ManiaExchange/GeryKnockout/CONTRIBUTING.md

 - SendDisplayManialinkPage
 - SendDisplayManialinkPageToLogin

-May not have an effect with custom_ui when called in onBeginSynchronization (but could be due to Tm-Gery)
+May not have an effect with custom_ui when called in onBeginSynchronization (but could be due to TMGery)

 ---